sampoder/berowra/README.md

 # 🔵 Berowra CMS & CDN

 With Berowra you can get a CMS & CDN up in a minute, not a day.
 Through Deta Space, Berowra gives you the control of self hosting without any need for infrastructure maintenance.
 It's easy to use, flexible and completely free.
+Berowra was built during [Deta VC](https://deta.vc)

 Berowra has the following features: